11 Air Conditioning Mistakes That Spike Your Bills

 Not Cleaning the Coils

 Outdoor condenser and evaporator coils can become clogged with dirt, which blocks airflow and insulates the coils, reducing their ability to manage heat efficiently.
 To keep the coils from clogging, don’t place your AC components near dryer vents, and remove fallen leaves, grass clippings, and other outdoor debris regularly.
-Trim shrubs and other foliage to give at least two feet of space around the condenser, allowing for adequate airflow.
+Trim shrubs and other foliage to give at least 2 feet of space around the condenser, allowing for adequate airflow.
+Our guide to cleaning air conditioning coils can help you keep your condenser in tip-top shape.

 Forgetting Routine Maintenance